khubaib321/file-scanner/README.md

-# File scanner [wip]
+# File system MCP (MacOS) [WIP]
-Unearth the secrets buried deep within your file system.
+Use LLMs to unearth the secrets buried deep within your file system.